|

 eliminated cross threading!
 Sawbridgeworth continued to have a few 'V'

-threaded hydrants until the late 1940's which necessitated two types of
+threaded hydrants until the late 1940's, possibly into the early 1950's, which necessitated two types of

 Standpipe being carried on appliances or, conversion extensions.
 There was